 Animal communication?
-I have two dogs and 15 cats and I can assure you they communicate with each other – but what are they saying?
-I wrote a short story in a recent blog ‘Three Lost Kittens‘ that imagined animal communication.
-And with some of my cat artwork I have imagined the conversation between them.
+I have two dogs and 16 cats and I can assure you they communicate with each other – but what are they saying?
+In my short stories about my cats I imagine animal communication.
+Check out the first one I wrote called ‘Three Lost Kittens‘.

 Animal Communication Imagined

 Animal communication is on several levels.
 At it’s most basic body language speaks volumes.

 In this image ‘Black Cat Stand Off’ we don’t need to be told what they are doing or thinking.
 The two black cats are squaring off ready for a fight.

 You can almost imagine the yowling accompanying this picture.